eefret/fastapi_base_service/README.md

   - Better integration with pytest fixtures
   - AsyncMock support for async functions

-- **flake8** - Code linter chosen for:
+- **ruff** - Ultra-fast Python linter and formatter chosen for:
-  - Combines multiple tools (pycodestyle, pyflakes, mccabe)
+  - Written in Rust for maximum performance (10-100x faster than flake8)
-  - Configurable rules
+  - All-in-one tool combining linting and formatting
-  - Good balance of strictness vs practicality
+  - Compatible with existing Python tools and rules
-  - Wide adoption in Python community
+  - Modern replacement for flake8, black, and other tools

 ### Logging & Observability
 - **structlog** - Structured logging chosen over standard logging because: